Immersion

 Q. How do I register for the Immersion Program?

-Admitted students who qualify for immersion will receive an invitation via email.
-Invitations start going out about a month before each course begins.
+Admitted students who qualify for immersion will receive an invitation via email after your initial placement is determined.
 Your invitation will include a link to complete an online registration form.
 Please complete the form promptly, as class sizes are limited.
 Note that you will not be able to register yourself for immersion courses in CUNYfirst the way you can for other types of courses.

 If you have credit evaluation pending for transfer courses or AP scores that may change your math placement, please contact new.transfer@baruch.cuny.edu for guidance before registering for an immersion course.